sendinblue/APIv3-java-library/docs/EmailCampaignsApi.md

 # **emailExportRecipients**
 > CreatedProcessId emailExportRecipients(campaignId, recipientExport)

-Export the recipients of a campaign
+Export the recipients of an email campaign

 ### Example
 ```java